janderson4671/byu-cs460-f2022-1/lab-link-layer/README.md

    and used to determine the interface(s) (if any) to which the frame should be forwarded.

-Note that when a switch is initialized, it is populated with information about each interface, including the VLAN it is associated with.
-You can access all of this information with the `int_to_info` instance variable on your Switch instance (inherited from the `BaseHost` class).
-Also, you can use the `_is_trunk_link()` method to (gasp!) see if an interface corresponds to a trunk link.

-See the [Help](#helps) section for more, including an [802.1Q frame reference](#ethernet-frames), and implementation tips and examples.

-Test your implementation against scenario 3.
+Test your implementation against scenarios 1, 2, and 3.
 Determine the appropriate output--that is, which hosts should receive which frames--and make sure that the output for your switch implementation matches appropriately.

-Even though it wasn't obvious, the switches in scenario1.cfg and scenario2.cfg were configured with VLANs.
-It just so happens that when VLANs are not _explicitly_ configured for a switch (i.e., in the configuration file), _every_ interface on that switch is _implicitly_ assigned to VLAN 0.
-What this means for you is that the code you write to handle scenario 3 should still handle scenarios 1 and 2, without having to make any special provisions.
+Note that scenarios 1 and 2 do not include VLANs, but your switch should still work for those scenarios.

-When your switch implementation is working properly, test all three scenarios with the `--terminal=none` option:
+When it is working properly, test also with the `--terminal=none` option:

 ```
 $ cougarnet --disable-ipv6 --terminal=none scenario1.cfg